HHS Nondiscrimination Statement

 If you need these services, please contact your local county office.

-If you believe that this agency has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, or sex, you can file a grievance with: The Alabama Department of Human Resources Office of Civil Rights, Gordon Persons Building 50 N. Ripley Street, Montgomery, Al. 36130-4000, (334)242-1550, oeecr@dhr.alabama.gov.
+If you believe that this agency has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, religion or sex, you can file a grievance with: The Alabama Department of Human Resources Office of Civil Rights, Gordon Persons Building 50 N. Ripley Street, Montgomery, AL. 36130-4000, (334) 242-1550, oeecr@dhr.alabama.gov.
 You can file a grievance in person, by mail, or email.
 If you need help filing a grievance, The Office of Civil Rights is available to help you at (334) 242-1550.

 USDA Nondiscrimination Statement